 - In school training – partner schools deliver their own Continual Professional Development programmes whilst you are on placement.
 Some of these are specifically for trainees and others might include the wider staff body.

 The placements you complete during your training year will give you a breadth of experience and provide a range of opportunities for you to demonstrate you have met all the Teachers’ Standards.

 The SCITT currently operates an "ABX" placement model.

-- Placement A consists of 4 school orientation days and 12 assessed teaching week.
+- Placement A consists of some school Induction Days and approximately 12 assessed teaching weeks.
 This is your opportunity to develop your core teaching skills.

-- Placement B consists of 4 school orientation days and 6 teaching weeks.
+- Placement B consists of some school Induction Days and approximately 18 teaching weeks.
 You will be placed in a contrasting school so you can experience different things and develop your skills in different areas.